shivangp76/sioyek/docs/commands/portal.md

 doc_body:
 Creates a new pending portal with the current location as source.
 If we already have a pending-portal, create the portal with the current location as the destination.
 As an example use-case you can create a portal from a part of text describing an equation or table to the equation/table itself, the contents of the destination portal can be viewed in a separate window using @command(toggle_window_configuration) or an overview to see the contents of the portal in the same window using @command(overview_to_portal).

+If this command is executed while an @concept(overview) is visible, then it creates a "pinned portal" from the current location to the overview.
+Pinned portals are portals that are displayed in a box like overviews so their destination content is always visible.